The Perfect 5-day Itinerary to Tokyo: The Highlights

 The tour might include Lake Kawaguchi, Oishi Park, 5th Station, and Chureito Pagoda.

-I’ve put together a post with an overview of the best Mount Fuji tours!
-A day trip to Fuji-san is a must in this 5-day itinerary to Tokyo!
+I’ve put together a post with an overview of the best Mount Fuji tours for you.

 Morning: Sushi class in Asakusa

 You can’t leave Tokyo without a sushi class!
 This class is fantastic and starts early in the morning.
-You’ll learn how to make ‘temari sushi,’ and breakfast is immediately covered!
+I learned how to make ‘temari sushi,’ which has a round shape.
+You’ll get to eat the sushi you make, so breakfast is covered.

 Afternoon: Imperial Palace & Tokyo Station